According to the American College of Prosthodontists, 120 million Americans are missing at least one tooth. |

 Let's go over the determining factors influencing the cost of a dental bridge to anticipate your dentist's response when you ask "How much for a dental bridge?"

-Number of Teeth Needed to Fill the Gap
+Number of Teeth Needed To Fill The Gap

 As previously discussed, one of the major factors determining the cost of a dental bridge is the number of teeth.
 The more teeth you're missing, the higher the cost will be.
 So, be rest assured that the cost of a 3-tooth bridge will be more than the 4-unit bridge cost.